ghc/ghc/docs/users_guide/editing-guide.rst

 Headings
 ~~~~~~~~

-While ReST can accomodate a wide range of heading styles, we have standardized
+While ReST can accommodate a wide range of heading styles, we have standardized
 on this convention in the User's Guide,

 .. code-block:: rest